jundalisay/superb/content/en/research/say/treatise/b3-notes.md

 much as the seller gains; and that every operation, designed to procure this kind of benefit, must occasion to one party a loss, equivalent to the gain of another.

 He likewise refers this imaginary difference between the principle of public and of private wealth to this cir- cumstance; that the accumulation of capital, which is an advantage to individual, is detrimental to national wealth, by obstructing the consumption, which is the stimulus of industry.

-He has fallen into the very common error of sup- posing, that capital is, by accumulation, withdrawn from consumption; whereas, on the contrary, it is consumed, but in a re-productive way, and so as to afford the means of a perpetual recurrence of purchase, which can occur but once in the case of unproductive consumption.
+He has fallen into the very common error of supposing, that capital is, by accumulation, withdrawn from consumption; whereas, on the contrary, it is consumed, but in a re-productive way, and so as to afford the means of a perpetual recurrence of purchase, which can occur but once in the case of unproductive consumption.

 Vide Book III infra.

 Thus it is, that a single error in principle, vitiates a whole work.
 The one in question is built upon this unsound foundation; and, therefore, serves only to multiply, instead of reducing the intricacies of the subject.
 [The error of Lauderdale is analogous to that of Sismondi